LewisResearchGroup/ms-mint/README.md

 The target list can be stored as csv or Excel file.

-## What input files can be used?
+## What input files can be used
 `ms_mint` can be used with `mzXML`, `mzML`, `mzMLb` and experimental formats in `.feather` and `.parquet` format.

-## Which properties does ms-mint extract?
+## Which properties does ms-mint extract
 ### Parameters from target list
 -   **ms_file**: Filename of MS-file
 -   **peak_label**: From target list